Stephen-Hilton/familyhilton.com/README.md

 - Markdown
 - python-dotenv

-Dependencies are automatically installed when running the generator.
+Dependencies are automatically installed when running the generator (-i).

 ## Logs